wou-cs/wolfit/README.md

 ./create_dev_db.sh
 ```

 ### Manually

-Now that you have your local settings files, we need to tell the Wolfit app which one to use before we setup the database.
+You can also do this manually.
+First, we need to tell the Wolfit app which one to use before we setup the database.
 This variable is set automatically when you run `rundev.sh`, `runtests.sh`, and `cov.sh`.
 We need to set it manually now for the following steps:

 ``` sh
 export WOLFIT_SETTINGS=$(pwd)/dev.settings